 Don’t leave the rhizomes in the box for more than a day.
 If you can’t plant them straight away, lay them out in the shade.
-They will be happy out of the ground for a week to ten days, but ideally you should get them planted with 2-3 days.
+They will be happy out of the ground for up to a week, but ideally you should get them planted within 2-3 days.

 Don’t add course sand, or the clay soil will turn to concrete.

-Don’t be tempted to add high nitrogen fertiliser or fresh manure.
+DO NOT be tempted to add high-nitrogen fertiliser or fresh manure.
 Too much nitrogen can lead to the roots rotting off.
-Use a very little slow release fertiliser or bone meal, or super phosphate.
+Use a little slow-release fertiliser, bone meal or superphosphate.

 Space your plants about 30cm (12 inches) apart, facing south.

-If you’re in an area where snow is pretty much guaranteed its’s best to mulch your rhizomes with straw before the first snows.
+If you’re in an area where heavy snow is pretty much guaranteed to sit for weeks or months it’s best to mulch your rhizomes with straw before the first snows.
 Don’t use grass clippings.
-When the snows are over and the soil is warming up remove the straw and your iris will start to grow again.
+When the snows are over and the soil has warmed up remove the straw and your iris will start to grow again.